Turning Point of Tampa Addiction Treatment Tampa Florida

 Examination

-If a hospital admitted the person because of an emergency medical condition, a psychiatrist and a second mental health professional must conduct an examination within 72 hours to determine if a transfer to a receiving facility for medical treatment is appropriate.
+If a hospital admits the person because of an emergency medical condition, a psychiatrist and a second mental health professional must conduct an examination within 72 hours to determine if a transfer to a receiving facility for medical treatment is appropriate.

 If the physician determines the person’s medical condition has stabilized or is not an emergency, one of the following must occur: